 To move away from the consumption method, the circular economy reduces our material footprint by re-using materials efficiently and profitably.
-To have a resource-efficient world we need to provide the most durable products while simultaneously using the least amount of resources.
+To have a resource-efficient world, we need to provide the most durable products while simultaneously using the least amount of resources possible.

-- None of our factories send stone wool waste to landfill
+- None of our factories send stone wool waste to landfills

 - Get a sustainable closed-loop product

 - Stone wool is a reusable, fully recyclable material